How Do You Know If Your Hand Sanitizer is Effective?

 If that sounds like your concern, no worries, this article looks at what makes an effective hand sanitizer, where to buy the recommended over-60% alcohol-based sanitizer, and other safety guidelines.

 Ethanol, ethyl alcohol, isopropanol, and isopropyl alcohol are all names for active alcohol ingredients.
 Confirm that one of these names is on your hand sanitizer label.
 If the alcohol percentage falls within CDC’s 60% minimum recommendation for ethanol and 70% minimum recommendation for isopropanol, you’re safe.

 Anything slightly below this alcohol percentage benchmark would reduce the efficacy drastically and increase users’ exposure to germs.
 Having wet hands or drying your hands too quickly after application will also decrease the efficacy of your hand sanitizer.

 Ignore products that claim they contain ingredients "as active as alcohol" or "alcohol-free."
 If it is not alcohol, nothing else quite measures up.

 With hand sanitizers, content is important.
 The FDA considers hand sanitizers to be over the counter drugs and have specific requirements for their manufacture and sale, like having a 60% or greater alcohol composition for public use.

 Yet, Non-alcohol hand sanitizers are selling out

-Many of such products do not place the ‘alcohol-free’ print in an obvious-enough spot on the label; they’d instead concealed it and in almost-invisible texts.
-Well, don’t expect to find an “alcohol-free solution” on their listings, either, so make sure to check ingredient lists to be sure the sanitizer you're buying contains alcohol.
+Many such products don't place the "alcohol-free" print in an obvious enough spot on the label; they instead conceal it with hard to read font sizes.
+Don’t expect to find an “alcohol-free solution” statement on their listings, either, so make sure to check ingredient lists to be sure the sanitizer you're buying contains alcohol.